Outage Analysis and Beamwidth Optimization for Positioning-Assisted Beamforming: Introduction

 Positioning information can be exploited to resolve the practical difficulties of beamforming.
-This idea originated from the fact that the desired antenna phase shifts can be expressed as functions of receiver locations in line-of-sight cases \cite{LocationBeamforming}, and positioning outputs can provide prior knowledge on conventional beamforming to help alleviate the complexity \cite{MultiLevelBeamforming_CL,PA_beamforming_Access}.
-It was shown that the positioning information can be used to design beamforming in 5G networks \cite{PositioningRailway5G_Mag}, and a subsequent work analyzed a beamformed radio link capacity with positioning errors \cite{BeamformingPositioningError_TVT}.
-However, the work did not assume a certain probability density function model for the positioning error, and thus the resulting capacity expression contains multifold integrals.
+This idea originated from the fact that the desired antenna phase shifts can be expressed as functions of receiver locations in line-of-sight cases \cite{LocationBeamforming,WangW_IRS_BF_Positioning2021}, and {{positioning outputs can provide prior knowledge on conventional beamforming to help alleviate the complexity \cite{MultiLevelBeamforming_CL,PA_beamforming_Access,Bidirectional_Positioning_BeamformingTCOM}.}} It was shown that the positioning information can be used to design beamforming in 5G networks \cite{PositioningRailway5G_Mag}, and a subsequent work analyzed a beamformed radio link capacity with positioning errors \cite{BeamformingPositioningError_TVT}.
+However, the resulting capacity expression contains multifold integrals.
 An elegant performance expression is crucial especially when the system needs instantaneous parameter adjustment, which is the case for the positioning-assisted beamforming.
-In such systems, there exists a tradeoff between beamwidth and directivity \cite{BeamwidthTradeoff}, but the existing analytical results were based on the dichotomy of the beam's coverage and the receiver's movement is one-dimensional, making it unable to model two-dimensional random walking cases.
+In such systems, there exists a tradeoff between beamwidth and directivity \cite{BeamwidthTradeoff}, but the existing analytical results were based on the dichotomy of the beam's coverage and the receiver's movement is one-dimensional.
+A recent work showed that the estimated channel parameters could be refined based on the positioning information, but did not provide detailed performance analysis on the positioning-assisted approach \cite{WangW_IRS_BF_Positioning2021}.

-In this work, we carry out an outage analysis for positioning-assisted beamforming and optimize the beamwidth.
+In this work, {{we analyze the outage performance of positioning-assisted beamforming and optimize the beamwidth to suppress the outage probability.
 Closed-form outage probability bounds are derived and their asymptotic tightness is verified.
-Besides, the optimal beamwidth is expressed as a closed-form function of the positioning error, link distance and transmit power.
-The new analytical tool reveals insights into the design of reliable beamforming systems by exploiting positioning results, and lowers the computational complexity for parameter optimization.
+Besides, the optimal beamwidth is expressed as a closed-form function of the link distance and the transmit power.}} The new analytical tool reveals insights into the design of reliable beamforming systems by exploiting positioning results, and lowers the computational complexity for parameter optimization.
 We show that the conventional wisdom does not necessarily hold for the narrowest beams to achieve the highest reliability.